With kids off to school, the morning is seniors time. Still early in the season, but one can sense Nature reasserting itself.

 Along the trail greeted by Goose and Gander and some very young goslings.
 At this time of year most of the goslings are kept safer in Cootes Paradise on the other side of the High Level Bridge.
 They must be more trusting of trail walkers.

 Cormorants are the most interesting birds.
 Here is one on the left flapping his wings to dry off.
 They can be tricky to photograph as they are apt to plunge under the water to chase a fish and emerge several meters away.
 This island demonstrates a high water level.
 It is similar or even the same as one I used for my Facebook background when the water was lower and more land visible.

 A redwing blackbird.
 They seem to love being near the water.

 Two swans.
 In a few weeks it is normal for them to nest right near where I earlier saw a turtle.

-Somewhere near here I was spotted by an old friend, Barbara with a friend who had noticed beavers had busy gnawing at trees.
+Somewhere near here I was spotted by an old friend, Barbara with a friend who had noticed beavers had been busy gnawing at trees.
 Several years ago I had watched with others while a beaver dragged a tree across the trail.

 Gaze towards the east and one can see the Skyway Bridge and ships in the harbour.

 Turn away from the water and one can see trains whizzing by.